oracle/magento-extension-cx-apps/README.md

 ```composer log
   ./bin/magento cache:flush
 ```
-Following above step will install the Magento extension.
+Following above steps will install the Magento extension.
 Post this follow instruction from the CX Apps help page to establish connection.

 ## Documentation